siconos/siconos/docs/sphinx/reference/siconos_api_reference.rst

       /api/class_view_hierarchy
       /api/file_view_hierarchy
       /api/unabridged_api

-A complete alphabetical list of all classes, structs, typedef ... is available in :ref:`genindex`.
+Check :ref:`genindex` for a complete alphabetical list of all objects and functions of the C/C++ API (and more).

 .. _doxygen_only: